 Venmo is a US mobile payment and digital wallet service.
 Venmo’s customers can pay for goods and services, transfer funds to others and buy bitcoin using a mobile phone app.
-Venmo was founded in 2009 as a mobile solution for friends to spit bills.
+It’s a popular way to split bills, pay for rent, or just send someone a quick payment.

 How Venmo Works